xibosignage/xibo-manual/source/en/media_playlists.md

 Available options are based on enabled [Feature and Sharing](users_features_and_sharing.html) options for a User/User Group.
 {/tip}

-- Once selected click **Done**, the selected folder file path will be shown next to the Folder field on the form.
+- The selected folder file path will be shown next to the Folder field on the form.

 {nonwhite}
 Further information for Administrators regarding Folder access and set-up can be found [here](https://xibo.org.uk/docs/setup/folders-administration)